DeJuan Groce

-DeJuan Anthony Groce (born February 17, 1980) is a former American football cornerback.
-He was drafted in the 2003 NFL Draft by the St. Louis Rams.
-Groce has also played for the New Orleans Saints, the Seattle Seahawks, and the Toronto Argonauts.
-Groce played collegiate football for the Nebraska Cornhuskers and set or tied four school records as well as an NCAA record.
-He received his Communications degree in December 2002.
+DeJuan Anthony Groce (born February 17, 1980) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.
+He earned first-team All-American honors in 2002, and set or tied four school records as well as an NCAA record.
+Groce was selected by the St. Louis Rams in the 2003 NFL draft.
+He was also a member of the New Orleans Saints, Seattle Seahawks, and Toronto Argonauts.

 Early life

 DeJuan Groce was born on February 17, 1980, to Debra and Warren Groce.
 Growing up, he was very involved in a wide variety of sports including football, basketball, and track.
 Groce attended St. Edward High School in Lakewood, Ohio, and was a letterman in football and track athletics.
 In football, he was named to the PrepStar's Dream Team.
 In track, he ran a personal best of 10.7 seconds in the 100 meters and 21.9 seconds in the 200 meters.